hikeventures/hikeventures.github.io/_posts/best/2016-06-30-best-packrafting-helmets.markdown

 With many options on the markets you have to decide yourself which helmet is the best for you considering, weight, protective features, design and price.

-As a lightweight helmet we were quite happy with the Petzl Meteor 3+ helmet.
+As a lightweight helmet I was quite happy with the Petzl Meteor 3+ helmet.
+However, I recently exchanged it for the Sweet Protection Strutter helmet.

 However, I am looking for a more advanced helmet in the future like the Sweet Protection Rocker Helmet.

-<a href="#table" class="btn btn-danger" role="button">Back to the top</a>